gerardbm/atomic/README.md

 1. Download the Atomic repository, unpack the downloaded file and manually place `atomic.theme` file into `~/.cmus/`.
 2. Open your cmus and type: `:colorscheme atomic`.
 Enjoy!

+### Irssi

+Installation in irssi:

+1. Download the Atomic repository, unpack the downloaded file and manually place `atomic.theme` file into `~/.irssi/`.
+2. Open your irssi and type: `/set theme atomic`.
+You can save changes with `/save`.

 ### Font family

 The default font is DejaVu Sans Mono from the [DejaVu](http://dejavu-fonts.org) fonts family (under a [Free license](http://dejavu-fonts.org/wiki/License)).
 Anyway, Atomic is designed to look good with any kind of typography, as colors are distinguishable to any thickness.